Characters:

 Policeman: Do forgive me for intruding at this hour but I have some, dreadful news.
 Your brother was one of the passengers in a plane headed for London which, crashed as it was passing the Italian waterfront.

-Sylvia comes out of the black door in a nightgown and sleeping robe and sta
+Sylvia comes out of the black door in a nightgown and sleeping robe and stands beside Andy

 Policeman: There were…no survivors.
 I’m…very sorry.